Aman-rj123/Counter_App/README.md

 # Counter_App
-this is a counter app made using basic HTML CSS and basic javascript.
+this is a counter app made using basic HTML, Tailwind CSS, and basic javascript.